wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.1.0.2 =
+* Remove confusing Disabled/Enabled drop down options as all ads can be enabled/disabled from the tick boxes.
+Please check your ads after this update and report any problems!

 = 1.1.0.1 =
 * Template ads - you can now include ads anywhere in your theme template with some simple tags.
 UI usability improvements.